-The report you receive and the reports received by colleges and your high school contain total and section scores that have been converted to College Board's 400-1600-point scale for all SAT Program tests.
-(See How the SAT Is Scored on page 6 for more information.)
+The report you receive and the reports received by colleges and your high school contain total and section scores.
+Section scores are converted to a scale from 200 to 800, these are added together to create a total score between 400 and 1600.
+(See How the SAT Is Scored on page 2 for more information.)